- Fast, one page website.

 …and very efficiently

 The obvious, almost default, way of adding photos from Instagram is to load them from Instagram every time someone visits the website.
 This could slow the site down.
 Instead, I’ve written code, separate from the website, that downloads the photos from Instagram to the website once per day.
 The website ‘thinks’ these are the usual website images so they are quick to load.

-I’ve usually added an interactive Google Map to websites, showing the location of the business.
+I’ve usually added an interactive Google Map to websites,3 showing the location of the business.
 I’ve had second thoughts about this too.
 I’ve linked to Rural Threads‘s Google Maps page instead.

-A map can look good as a design feature – I think this is often the main reason websites include them – but an interactive map takes up a lot of a page’s loading time.3
+A map can look good as a design feature – I think this is the main reason websites include them – but an interactive map takes up a lot of a page’s loading time.4

 Not everyone visiting the website will need to see the map.
-People looking for Rural Threads‘s location directly on Google will likely find Rural Threads‘s Google Map page as easily as they would find the website.
+People searching for Rural Threads‘s location directly on Google will find Rural Threads‘s Google Map page as easily as they would find the website.

 The Google Map page is easier to use than the map on the website would be.
 The map is much bigger and it has more features, such as directions.
 For most users there isn’t really an advantage in having the interactive map on the website.

 - There may be ways to make a CMS almost as easy – some CMSs do have phone apps for example – but I’ve not looked into it.